Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 A surface-mounted bolt on the door frame engages a strike on the fixed panel.

-Additional bolt to supplement the handle latch; some include key cylinders
+Supplements the handle latch; some include key cylinders

 Keyed sliding door lock